GalihDJ/astrapay-simple-note-application/README.md

 ## Testing API with Postman

-* To test the APIs with Postman you need to [import](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) the Postman collection provided to your Postman
+* To test the APIs with Postman, you need to [import](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) the Postman collection provided to your Postman

 * GET